-One of many key applications for the Zinklar platform has been to give our clients ideas on what content to create for their audience.
+One of many key applications for the Zinklar platform has been to give our clients content marketing strategy and ideas on what content to create for their audience.
 For example, we helped Cinesa carry out a study on the habits and preferences of cinema-goers in Spain, and published it at a film festival they were hosting.

 The public was engaged and interested in the data: everybody shared their preferences, which generated a sense of community and belonging around the festival.